Adding Warm Transfers to Your SAS Flex Script Workflow

 4

 At the top left-hand side of your screen, click the + sign to Add Sections.
-Then locate your newly created Closing sections and drag them out.
+Then click and drag the + Drage to create new section button over to your unfinished script section.

 5